swunoo/odaat/README.md

 ### Progress
 ![Progress Page](./readme_images/progress.png)
 - Update your progress with a single click.
-- Track completion dates and deadlines for each project.
+- Track completion dates and dues for each project.
 - Adjust daily tasks by moving them between dates.

 ## Setup